loorisr/firecrawl-searxng/README.md

 * `SEARXNG_ENGINES` see https://docs.searxng.org/user/configured_engines.html

 Migrate to Node 22 LTS for playwright API.
-Reduce image size from 2.4Go to 1.6 Go
+Reduce image size from 2.4Go to 1.6 Go Migrate to Node 22 LTS for API.
+Reduce image size from 1.4Go to 0.8 Go

 This instance needs to have json output format activated on your SearXNG instance.